 - CYP2C19 inhibition and poor metabolizers:

 - Metabolism of clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19

 - Clopidogrel is a pro-drug and requires CYP2C19 to convert to active metabolite; inhibition of platelet aggregation is entirely due to the active metabolite

 - CYP2C19*2 and *3 alleles have no functional metabolism of clopidogrel to active metabolite; CYP2C19*4, *5, *6, *7, and *8 may be associated with absent or reduced metabolism of clopidogrel but are less frequent than CYP2C19*2 and *3

 - More than 50% of Asians have CYP2C19 genetic variants that inhibit clopidogrel metabolism

-- Use of CYP2C19 inhibitors (e.g., proton pump inhibitors [PPIs]) or use in poor metabolizers may decrease formation of active metabolite, thereby decreasing antiplatelet effect; observational studies and 1 randomized clinical trial have shown concomitant use of clopidogrel and PPIs to have inconsistent effects on cardiovascular outcomes
+- Use of CYP2C19 inhibitors (e.g., proton pump inhibitors [PPIs]) or use in poor metabolizers may decrease the formation of the active metabolite, thereby decreasing antiplatelet effect; observational studies and 1 randomized clinical trial have shown concomitant use of clopidogrel and PPIs to have inconsistent effects on cardiovascular outcomes

 - There are no adequate and well-controlled studies of clopidogrel use in pregnant women; because animal reproduction studies are not always predictive of human response, clopidogrel should be used during pregnancy only if clearly needed

-- It is not known whether clopidogrel is excreted in human milk; because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from clopidogrel, a decision should be made whether to discontinue nursing or to discontinue drug, taking into account importance of drug to mother
+- It is not known whether clopidogrel is excreted in human milk; because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from clopidogrel, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account importance of the drug to mother